 Don’t know where to look?
 Find your perfect accommodations with this guide to the best places to stay in Naples…

 Naples sits on the Bay of Naples near Mount Vesuvius.
 It’s just a two-hour bus ride from Pompeii and a few hours south of Rome, making it a great choice for a day trip or short getaway.

 Tourists tend to flock to the historic centre, also called Old Town or Centro Storico.
 The port area is another popular spot with lots of ancient history to take in.

 The older parts of the city include some of the top attractions and things to see like Naples Cathedral and other historic sites.
 Along the cobblestone streets lined with old architecture, you’ll also find plenty of charming restaurants with outdoor seating.

 To the north and west of the bay, the city sprawls out into several neighbourhoods and districts.
 It includes a mixture of residential streets, college campuses, commercial strips, and industrial parks.

-The best areas to stay in Naples for travellers include:
+The best areas to stay in Naples include:

 ✓ Best area to stay in Naples for history-buffs and culture lovers

 If you only have one day in Naples, stay in the heart of the city.
 The historic centre contains most of the city’s main historical sites and many of its top tourist attractions.

 Centro Storico is one of the largest old town districts in Europe, spanning several kilometres and containing hundreds of restaurants and small shops.
 It’s not the biggest shopping destination in Naples, but it has a unique collection of boutiques with original items you won’t find elsewhere.